Brighton to Scotland | Luton Van House Move | Case Study

 How is pricing worked out?

 After a quick survey by message, call or video, we confirm inventory, access and parking and provide a fixed or capped price with any extras agreed up front.
 No hidden add ons.
+For long distance moves we also plan around travel time, rest stops, and arrival windows so the price matches the real job.

 About the author...

 Peter Hawes is the director of ESV Removals Ltd, a family run Brighton and Sussex removals team known for calm planning, careful handling and clear prices.
-Peter oversees every move from first message to the last box and brings local know-how for permit zones, tight stairwells and seafront buildings.
-ESV is fully insured with £20,000 Goods in Transit and £5 million Public Liability, recognised with two SME Southern Enterprise Awards in 2025 and backed by 280 plus five star Google reviews.
+He holds a 2:1 BA (Hons) in English Literature and Digital Media from the University of Brighton.
+Peter oversees every move from first message to the last box and brings local know how for permit zones, tight stairwells and seafront buildings.
+ESV is fully insured with £20,000 Goods in Transit and £5 million Public Liability, backed by hundreds of five star Google reviews.
 The company follows an eco pledge that prioritises Esso Ethos fuel where available, reuses boxes and runs paperless bookings.
-Learn more at www.eastsussexvan.com or call 07552 555 820.
+Learn more at www.eastsussexvan.com